Caso Avícola Villalobos

 /Jun 23 2025

-On June 23, 2025, the Anticorruption Prosecutor admitted Lisa, S.A.'s criminal complaint against former Judge Lesbia Wolfschon Puga through Resolution No. 55-2025, classifying the conduct as breach of public-service duties and ordering the commencement of a preliminary investigation.
+On June 23, 2025, the Anticorruption Prosecutor admitted Lisa, S.A.'s criminal complaint against former Judge Lesbia Wolfschon Puga through <doc id="pty-denuncia-juzgado-11-2025-06-23-a" />, classifying the conduct as breach of public-service duties and ordering the commencement of a preliminary investigation.

 Overview

 Lisa, S.A. filed a criminal complaint with Panama's Anticorruption Prosecutor against Judge Lesbia Wolfschon Puga, former judge of the Eleventh Circuit Civil Court, for abuse of authority and breach of public-service duties.
-The complaint alleges that the judge deliberately paralyzed the $51.6 million enforcement proceeding brought by Lisa, S.A. against Villamorey, S.A. for over two years, refusing to process asset seizure requests despite the defendant's appeal having been granted in devolutive effect only.
-Through Resolution No. 55-2025, dated June 23, 2025, the Anticorruption Prosecutor admitted the complaint and opened a preliminary criminal investigation.
+The complaint alleges that the judge deliberately paralyzed the $51.6 million enforcement proceeding (<law id="pty-117030-21" />) that Lisa, S.A. brought against Villamorey, S.A. for over two years, refusing to process asset-seizure requests even though the defendant's appeal had been granted in devolutive effect only.
+Through <doc id="pty-denuncia-juzgado-11-2025-06-23-a" />, dated June 23, 2025, the Anticorruption Prosecutor admitted the complaint and opened a preliminary criminal investigation.

-Lisa, S.A. filed a criminal complaint against Lesbia Wolfschon Puga, former judge of the Eleventh Circuit Civil Court, for abuse of authority (Article 355 of the Criminal Code) and breach of public-service duties (Article 356 of the Criminal Code).
-The complaint was submitted to the Primary Attention Section of the Anticorruption Prosecutor of the Accusatory Criminal System, through attorney Carlos De Icaza Muñoz.
+On April 15, 2025, Lisa, S.A. filed a <doc id="pty-denuncia-juzgado-11-2025-04-15-a" /> against Lesbia Wolfschon Puga, who served as judge of the Eleventh Circuit Civil Court of the First Judicial Circuit of Panama until December 2024, for abuse of authority under Article 355 of the Criminal Code and breach of public-service duties under Article 356.
+The complaint was submitted to the Primary Attention Section of the Anticorruption Prosecutor of the Accusatory Criminal System through attorney Carlos De Icaza Muñoz.

-The complaint is grounded in the judge's conduct during the enforcement proceeding brought by Lisa, S.A. against Villamorey, S.A.
-Through Order No. 2567 of December 22, 2021, the Eleventh Circuit Court admitted the executive claim and issued a payment order.
-Service on Villamorey, S.A.'s registered agent was completed on July 7, 2022, and on July 20, 2022, the defendant filed an appeal granted in devolutive effect.
-Despite devolutive effect not staying enforcement proceedings (Article 1138(2) of the Judicial Code), the judge kept the case paralyzed for over two years, refusing to order the seizure of the assets identified by the plaintiff.
+The complaint is grounded in the judge's conduct during the enforcement proceeding that Lisa, S.A. brought against Villamorey, S.A. (<law id="pty-117030-21" />).
+Through <doc id="pty-117030-21-2021-12-22-a" />, issued on December 22, 2021, that same court admitted the high-value simple executive claim and issued a payment order under Article 1454 of the Judicial Code.
+Service on Villamorey's registered agent was completed on July 7, 2022, and on July 20, 2022 the defendant filed an appeal granted in devolutive effect.
+Because devolutive effect does not stay enforcement proceedings under Article 1138(2) of the Judicial Code, the judge was obligated to continue; instead she kept the case paralyzed for over two years, refusing to order the seizure of the assets Lisa had identified.

-On typicality, the complaint argues that the paralysis constitutes an arbitrary act to the detriment of Lisa, S.A. (abuse of authority) and an unlawful omission of acts inherent to the office (breach of duties).
-The complaint underscores that the same judge presided over the declaratory proceeding that produced the judgment being enforced, revealing a sustained pattern of noncompliance.
+On typicality, the complaint frames the paralysis as an arbitrary act causing economic harm to Lisa (abuse of authority) and as an unlawful refusal, omission, and delay of acts inherent to the office (breach of duties), citing the Supreme Court Criminal Chamber's decision of August 28, 2014.
+It emphasizes that the same judge had presided over the declaratory proceeding that produced the title now in enforcement, revealing a sustained pattern of noncompliance: first by failing to give effect to the declaratory judgment, then by obstructing its execution.

-The complaint represents Lisa, S.A.'s turn to criminal remedies after exhausting civil procedural mechanisms to compel continuation of the enforcement proceeding.
+The complaint marks Lisa, S.A.'s turn to criminal remedies after exhausting the civil procedural mechanisms available to compel continuation of the enforcement proceeding.

 II.
 Prosecutorial Admission of the Complaint

-Through Resolution No. 55-2025, the Anticorruption Prosecutor admitted the criminal complaint filed by Lisa, S.A. against Lesbia Wolfschon Puga.
-The resolution finds that the complaint meets the formal requirements of Article 88 of the Criminal Procedure Code and orders the commencement of the corresponding investigation.
+On June 23, 2025, the Anticorruption Prosecutor issued <doc id="pty-denuncia-juzgado-11-2025-06-23-a" />, admitting Lisa, S.A.'s complaint against Lesbia Wolfschon Puga.
+The resolution finds the complaint satisfies the formal requirements of Article 88 of the Criminal Procedure Code and orders the commencement of the corresponding investigation.

 "Esta admisión se cumple en virtud tener por acatados los extremos de los requisitos de procedimiento, sin que se tengan por probados la comisión de delitos puestos bajo nuestro conocimiento"

-The formal admission of the complaint opens the path to a full criminal investigation against the former judge, shifting the dispute over the enforcement paralysis from the civil to the criminal arena.
+The formal admission opens a full criminal investigation against the former judge, shifting the dispute over the enforcement paralysis from the civil arena into the criminal one.

 Outlook